 Welcome from wherever you are!
 We’re glad you stopped by here on our website.
-And right now, and for the rest of the month of August, this is the place to be!
+And right now, this is the place to be!

 We never lose sight of the fact that God is sovereign in all things (Luke 12:3, John 16:19, 1 Timothy 6:13, Revelation 1:8) .
 And that our circumstances do not catch God ‘off-guard’.
 We trust Him to act and to care for us as is evidenced by His taking care of our greatest need; that of reconciliation with Him.
 This He accomplished through the cross of His Son Jesus Christ (Hebrews 2:17).

 By Christ’s sacrificial atonement for our sins, God has accomplished overcoming our fall into sin.
 Knowing that nothing escapes His notice (not one sparrow falls that He is unmindful of, Matthew 10:29, Luke 12:6), we trust what we are going through has not escaped His notice either.
 In fact, it is something we can be absolutely certain He has known about from creation!
 And in the midst of these uncertain days, He has chosen to grant us the treasure of hope in the provision of salvation made for us by His Son Jesus Christ alone.